NGIOproject/Slurm/README.rst

 git push

-This repository is based on the released v.17.02.02 of SLURM.
+This repository is based on the released v.18.08.8 of SLURM.
-Using the slurm-17.02_NEXTGenIO as our master branch will allow us to cleanly merge with SLURM later on.

 Slurm Workload Manager